-Our contributions to delivering this outcome How we will measure our progress Protect our most vulnerable children, young people and families % of children with child protection plans assessed as having an increase in their level of safety Deliver on our corporate parenting responsibilities to our care experienced children and young people by fully implementing The Promise % of children subject to child protection who are offered advocacy service Respond to the mental and emotional health and wellbeing needs of children and young people % Looked After Children with more than one placement within the last year Ensure children and young people with complex needs are supported to overcome barriers to inclusion at home and in their communities % of young people in transition to young adulthoo with a transition plan by age of 16

-- Implementing the new Healthier Minds service linked to schools and communities - Support engagement and participation through East Renfrewshire Champions Board and Mini Champs - Work in partnership with children, young people and their families to implement the recommendations of the Independent Review of Care Report (The Promise). - Offer Family Group Decision Making at the initial referral stage through Request for Assistance (s12 duties) - Embed the Signs of Safety practice principles across all child and family interventions - Fully implement new Scottish Child Interview Model (SCIM), alongside key partner agencies ensuring trauma informed support from referral to recovery
+Our contributi ons to delivering this outcome How we will measure our progress Protect our most vulner able children, young people and families % of children with child protection plans assesse as having an increase in their level of safety · · ng responsibilities to our care experienced children by fully implementing The Promise % of children subject to child protection who are offered advocacy service Respond to the mental and emo tional health and wellbeing needs of children and young people % Looked After Children with more than one placement within the last year le with complex needs are supported to overcome on at home and in their communities % of young people in transition to young adulthoo with a transition plan by age of 16 Support engagement and part Work in partnership with childr Care Report (The Promise).
+Offer Family Group Decision No. Embed the Signs of Safety pression of Safety pre Making at the initial referral stage through Request actice principles across all child and family interver oard and Mini Champs the recommendations of the Independent Review of for Assistance (s12 duties) Embed the Signs of Safety praFully implement new Scottish actice principles across all child and family interver ntions